johanns/libepaper/docs/ARCHITECTURE.md

 # Architecture Guide

-A comprehensive technical guide to the libepaper2 architecture, design decisions, and implementation details.
+A comprehensive technical guide to the libepaper architecture, design decisions, and implementation details.

 ## Table of Contents